AidanNovo/FantasyPhysicsRedux/index.md

 ---

 ---

 # Welcome!

 Hello, person looking at the beta version of this site!
-This is currently very much a work-in-progress, so all there is to see at the moment is the [card info pages]({{ 'cards' | relative_url}}).
-You can also poke around the rest of the site to look at what I have done, if you so wish.

----
+This is still quite a work-in-progress, especially the mobile version of the site.
+But there is plenty to take a look at!
+Poke around and explore!
+(This blurb is probably the next bit to go)